Mdtr3002/Mdtr3002/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-😀 I'm a university student at HCMUT.
+-😀 I'm a university student at HCMUT.
-💻My major is: Computer Science (OISP).
+-💻My major is: Computer Science (OISP).
-My hobbies: games🎮, music🎶, hanging out with friends🎉· ❤It's a honor to collaborate with you.
+-My hobbies: games🎮, music🎶, hanging out with friends🎉· -❤It's a honor to collaborate with you.